 Myths That Hold Back Progress

 Unfortunately, many organizations continue to struggle because they don’t realize there are solutions available that can easily help to create customized cross-SaaS interactions.
 Or, they understand it’s possible, but think it requires expensive custom development (which means benefits are pushed farther down the road) or that it will require heavy-lifting by their IT department.
-Neither of which are true with new cloud connecting technologies.
+Neither of which

 5 Signs Your Teams Aren’t Sharing Information Effectively